storj/docs/app/support/usage-limit-increases/page.md

 Distributed object storage is optimized for large files (several MB or larger in size - the larger the better).
 Very small objects generate more overhead due to storage of the metadata for the file.
 This matters more than the actual size of the object stored when it comes to overhead.
 Consequently, we charge a nominal Per Segment Fee to account for that overhead.
 If a user is storing even large numbers of big files, the per segment fee will be inconsequential.
 If a user streams millions of small files, or configures an application to use Multipart Upload with a small part size, the Per Segment Fee will offset the cost associated with the greater metadata overhead and may significantly increase the overall fees charged.

-Data stored on Storj DCS ordinarily does not incur any additional fees other than fees for Static Object Storage and Download Bandwidth.
-If you receive an increase in your Segment Project Limit, a Per Segment Fee will be applied to data stored on Storj DCS for all Segments above the default Segment Limit.
+Data stored on Storj ordinarily does not incur any additional fees other than fees for Static Object Storage and Download Bandwidth.
+If you receive an increase in your Segment Project Limit, a Per Segment Fee will be applied to data stored on Storj for all Segments above the default Segment Limit.